scrapy/scrapy/docs/topics/settings.rst

         'scrapy.extensions.throttle.AutoThrottle': 0,
     }

-The list of available extensions.
+A dict containing the extensions enabled in your project, and their orders.
+By default, this setting contains all stable built-in extensions.
 Keep in mind that some of them need to be enabled through a setting.

-By default, this setting contains all stable built-in extensions.
+When you set :setting:`EXTENSIONS` manually, e.g. in your project's settings module, it will be merged with the default, not overwrite it.
+If you want to disable any of the default enabled extensions you must assign ``None`` as their value.

 For more information See the :ref:`extensions user guide  <topics-extensions>` and the :ref:`list of available extensions <topics-extensions-ref>`.

 .. setting:: ITEM_PIPELINES